ropensci/datefixR/cran-comments.md

 ## R CMD check results

+This is a resubmission.
+The Windows build failed in the previous submission.
+The problematic code has now been replaced with a thread-safe approach using a readers–writer lock lock which should satisfy the Rust compiler being used for Windows builds.

 0 errors | 0 warnings | 0 notes

 Please note this package now depends upon Rust code and therefore uses